jbilander/ReAgnus-devboard/README.md

 Compatible with the [PLCC-84-plug](https://github.com/jbilander/PLCC-84-plug)

-With this board you can signal tap a real Agnus chip by having a real IC in one socket and ReAgnus in the other.
+With this board you can signal tap a real Agnus chip by having a real Agnus IC in one socket and ReAgnus in the other.

 ***